Control data unit length along each axis

 in the previous syntaxes.
 Use single quotes around input arguments

-that are character strings, for example
+that are character vectors, for example

 Plot a set of data.
 Use data units of equal lengths in all directions by setting the data aspect ratio to